EazyServer/htaccess-ip-block/readme.txt

 This plugin uses the power of Apache server to block unwanted IP addresses from accessing or harming your Wordpress site.

 == Description ==
 Utilising Apache server to block IP addresses should reduce the load on php and/or mySql servers.
 As this plugin will eliminate the need to process HTTP requests and then matching the referrer IP address with blacklist stored on mySql.

-This plugin can also integrate with Wordfence Security (if installed) to import blocked IPs from Wordfence and also block Ips on Wordfence.
+This plugin can also integrate with Wordfence Security (if installed) to import blocked IPs from Wordfence and also block IPs on Wordfence.

 How to use: